hpc-uk/build-instructions/Libxc/4.3.4_ARCHER_IvyBridge_gcc6/README.md

 Make a build directory on `work` and directory for a copy on `/home`

 ```bash
 mkdir -p /work/y07/y07/cse/libxc/4.3.4_build1/GNU/build
 mkdir -p /home/y07/y07/cse/libxc/4.3.4_build1/GNU

 ```

-Change directory to the build directory and copy and edit [these scripts]()
+Change directory to the build directory and copy and edit [these scripts]().

+Make a copy of this README in `/home/y07/y07/cse/libxc/4.3.4_build1/GNU`.

 ### Download and unpack